 - Spill clean-up kits should be provided wherever chemicals are stored.

 - Employees should be trained on the clean up of spills and provided with clear instructions.

 CALL OUR Mississauga CONSTRUCTION SITE INJURY ATTORNEYS AT 800.793.3903

 Even in cases where workers blame themselves for their injuries, it is often the case that employers failed to meet federal safety standards.
 Employee mistakes should not have to cost them their livelihoods, limbs, or physical health—that is neither just nor legal.

-Give our Texas accident lawyers a call today at 800.793.3903 and let us get started in the fight for you.
+Give our Mississauga accident lawyers a call today at 800.793.3903 and let us get started in the fight for you.

 Tell Us What Happened